Regular readers will remember me trilling recently about the fact that MLR Press is going to publish a novella I’ve written.

 I want to thank the writers who talked to me about writing and plot and characters.
 They took me seriously, and that helped me take myself seriously.
 Thank you, comrades!

 And I want to thank my partner, who discusses magic and history and words with me, and who says things like ‘don’t worry about making dinner, go and write’.
 That’s true love, if ever I saw it.
-The reason I can write romances is because of him.
+He’s the reason I can write romances.

 And in case that’s too lovey-dovey for you, I would also like to thank the nay-sayers.

 I can do this safely, because none of them will ever read this.
 But they helped me too.
 The boyfriends who condescended to me when I said I wanted to write for publication (trust me, if you’re reading this, you’re not one of those boyfriends).
 The various people who said things like ‘well, it’s nice you have a hobby’ or who simply smiled in a superior, disbelieving way when I told them my dream.
 They helped because I wanted to prove them wrong.
 I would remember them, sometimes, when I felt like giving up.
 They didn’t think I could do it, and I have.
 Not once, but twice.
 In your face, doubters!

 Thank you, evil twin.
 Now please go away.
 This is meant to be a positive, celebratory post.

 So, if you’re out there, reading this, feeling you want to write, but somehow never doing it, or losing heart because it seems too hard, I hope some of my soon-to-be-publishedness (yes, that’s a word, damn you autocorrect) rubs off on you.
 I hope one day we’ll be drinking champagne because you’ve just signed a contract with a publisher.